SilkRose/Pony/src/stories/saddle-bagged/02-underground.md

-# Underground
+# Chapter 2: Underground

 I try again to grab the cloth flap of the saddlebag to no avail.

 I stop jumping. *There has to be some way out of this mess.
 Maybe I could see what's under the trampoline?*

 I move to the edge of the trampoline.
-Moving the blue protecting flap off of the springs to get a better look at them.
+Moving the blue protection flap off of the springs to get a better look at them.
 Just regular trampoline springs that I've removed hundreds of times.
 I remove a few of them and set them on the blue flap, so I don’t lose them.

 *I hope there's something down there.* I take the plunge and slowly lift myself below the trampoline feet first.